 - Shoot the Hostage: Joked about (or was it?) when Angel recounts how he didn't know whether Spike would buy his act.
 Xander asks what would have happened if Spike had bitten him.
 Well, "We would have known he bought it."

 - Stealth Hi/Bye: Angel, naturally.
-He shows up in the library to warn Buffy not to underestimate Spike, banters a little, then vanishes just as silently.
+He shows up in the library to warn Buffy about Spike, banters a little, then vanishes.

 Xander: I'm putting a collar with a little bell on that guy.